delinde/luya/docs/guide/lesson-module.md

 ## Adding the module to the admin menu

-In order to see the new module, you have to define the menu appearance in the `modules/addressbook/admin/Module.php`.
-After successfully executing the `admin/crud/create` command you will also get a generated code proposal (green color) in the command line (see the GIF above).
-We want to see both the contacts and the groups in the admin menu and have to modify the generated code accordingly.
+In order to see the new module in the admin menu, you have to define the menu appearance in the file `modules/addressbook/admin/Module.php`.
+And after successfully executing the `admin/crud/create` command you will also get a generated code proposal (green color) in the command line (see the GIF above).
+We want to see both the contacts and the groups in the admin menu and have to modify the generated code accordingly:

+Your admin `Module.php` –––– PFAD?????? ––––
+???????????????
+modules/addressbook/admin/controllers/ContactController.php`:
+modules/addressbook/admin/Module.php.
+??????????????????
-Your admin `Module.php` should look like this:
+should look like this:

 ```php
 <?php